-In Private Law
+Private Law

-"Treaty" signifies the discussion of terms which immediately precedes the conclusion of a contract or other transaction.
+The discussion of terms which immediately precedes the conclusion of a contract or other transaction.
 A warranty on the sale of goods, to be valid, must be made during the "treaty" preceding the sale.
 Chit.
 Cont.
 419; Sweet.